Logan Kelly

 The most common approach to agent behavior control is the system prompt.
 You include instructions like "do not share confidential information," "always ask for confirmation before sending emails," "do not call the payment API without explicit user approval."
 These feel authoritative.
 They're not.

 This doesn't mean you shouldn't use system prompts thoughtfully.
 You should.
 But system prompts are not a governance layer.
 They're part of the user experience design.
 Governance requires enforcement mechanisms that exist outside the model's reasoning process — mechanisms that act regardless of what the model decides.
+The failure mode explored in depth in prompt injection via tool call results shows this precisely: the attack surface isn't the input you control, it's the tool response that feeds back into the agent's context.

 Those three enforcement moments — pre-execution, mid-execution, and post-execution — each catch different risks.
 Together they constitute a complete governance layer.